 I have re-purposed a lovely linen drawstring bag that I got, you could also use a produce bag or bulk bin bag depending on how much you need to carry.
 Or if you are creative make one from an old pillow case or tea towel into a little carry bag!

-Shop our ready made Waste Free Kit here, all the essentials to get you started on your journey.
+Shop our ready made Zero Waste Kit here, all the essentials to get you started on your journey.

 Every little change we can all make will add up to make a difference!
 What items do you make sure you have on you when you are on the go?